opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 	<li>86.
 Quantum of security to be provided under Order 57, Rule 3(3) of the Rules of Court as in force immediately before 2 January 2021</li>
 	<li>86A.
 Appeals Information Sheet for civil appeals to the Court of Appeal and civil appeals to the Appellate Division</li>
 	<li>87.
 Filing of records of appeal, core bundles and written Cases for civil appeals under Order 56A, Rules 8 and 9 and Order 57, Rules 9 and 9A of the Rules of Court</li>
 	<li>87A.
-Request for leave to exceed page limit for Appellant's Case and Respondent's Case for civil appeals to the Court of Appeal and civil appeals to the Appellate Division</li>
+Request for leave to exceed page limit for Appellant’s Case, Respondent’s Case and Appellant’s Reply for civil appeals to the Court of Appeal and civil appeals to the Appellate Division</li>
 	<li>87B.
 Requests for waiver or deferment of appeal court fees</li>
 	<li>88.
 Hard copies and soft copies for hearing of civil appeals before the Court of Appeal and civil appeals before the Appellate Division</li>
 	<li>89.
 Preparation of appeal records in civil appeals to the Court of Appeal and civil appeals to the Appellate Division</li>